zhangzicong518/zhangzicong518.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Zicong Zhang, a second-year student majoring in Computer Science, from John Hopcroft Class, Zhiyuan College, [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I'm Zicong Zhang, a third-year student majoring in Computer Science, from John Hopcroft Class, Zhiyuan College, [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I'm currently a research intern at MSRA advised by [Yifan Yang](https://www.microsoft.com/en-us/research/people/yifanyang/).
 And I was fortunate to be advised by Prof. [Weiran Huang](https://www.weiranhuang.com/) in SJTU [MIFA Lab](https://www.weiranhuang.com/) and Prof. [Tianyi Zhou](https://tianyizhou.github.io/) in UMD.

 I'm boradly interested in exploring how to develop efficient, adaptive, and explainable AI.